bitcoin/bitcoin/doc/descriptors.md

-For example, after importing the following 2-of-3 multisig descriptor into a wallet, one could use `signrawtransactionwithwallet` to sign a transaction with the first signature:
+For example, after importing the following 2-of-3 multisig descriptor into a wallet, one could use `signrawtransactionwithwallet` to sign a transaction with the first key:
 ```
 sh(multi(2,xprv9s21Z.../84'/0'/0'/0/0,0280007cb...,033af7e98...))#lx65wk3z
 ```